PRIYANKA0045/Dynamic-Sign-Language-Translator/README.md

 A real-time, spatiotemporal Sign Language Translator built with Python, OpenCV, and MediaPipe.
 Unlike static gesture recognizers, this application uses a sliding-window memory buffer to understand **moving signs** and full words, complete with a modern GUI, glowing motion trails, and Text-to-Speech (TTS).

 ![App Screenshot](link_to_your_screenshot_or_gif_here.gif)
-*(Tip: Add a GIF here showing you drawing a sign with the motion trail!)*

 ## ✨ Features